Sofiag8/Sofiag8/README.md

 ### Hi there 👋

-- 🔭 I’m a Fullstack Software Developer with knowledge in Linux, data structures, algorithms, low-level programming languages, high-level modern languages, databases, APIs, and DevOps.
+- 🔭 I’m a Backend Developer with knowledge in Linux, data structures, algorithms, low-level programming languages, high-level modern languages, databases, APIs, and DevOps.

-- 💻 I am currently working at [BIMBAU](https://www.linkedin.com/company/bimbau/)! tech tools: Nodejs, React, Docker, Git and among other skills 🤯.

 - 📫 You can find me on [Twitter](https://twitter.com/Sofiiagarca) or [Linkedin](https://www.linkedin.com/in/dianasofiagarciac/)